sirca/clusterous/README.md

 ## Install from source (alternative)

 Alternatively, you may check out the Clusterous source and install from source.
+This method is recommended for advanced users, and is best done in a Python [virtualenv](https://virtualenv.pypa.io/en/latest/).

     git clone https://<username>@github.com/sirca/bdkd_cluster.git